 Donna’s style is powerful, dominant and audience responsive.
 She commands the stage with presence and confidence, but it’s intimate acoustic sessions where she’s most at home.

 “Stripped back acoustic gigs are some of my favourites,” says Donna.
 “Having that level of intimacy with the crowd, where you can see the ‘whites of the eyes’, is such a responsibility; perhaps more so than big stages and stadiums where all you see is lights...”

-With lots of exciting projects in the pipeline, 2019 is most definitely going to be a big year for Donna Harfield.
+With lots of exciting releases in the pipeline, 2022 is most definitely going to be a big year for Donna Harfield.